Skip to Content

 September 18, 2009 • Darrell Shandrow Hilliker

 Though Blogger already has a lot to offer blind and visually impaired audiences and content creators, there continue to be some nagging unresolved accessibility issues, including missing alt tags and unlabeled Flash controls.
-All blind and visually impaired readers, and those who care about us, are asked to take the Blogger user feedback survey and use the comment fields to ask Google to improve the accessibility of the service for blind and visually impaired people.
+All blind and visually impaired readers, and those who care about us, are asked to take the Blogger user feedback survey and… Finish Reading Opportunity to Ask Google for More Blogger Accessibility

 Categories: web accessibility